How to Build a Gaming PC: Your Ultimate DIY Guide

 4

-Understanding Your Gaming PC Components
+Understanding Core PC Components for Gaming

-Step-by-Step Assembly: Bringing Your Rig to Life
+Step-by-Step Assembly: Bringing Your Gaming Rig to Life

 Comparison